HL7/cql/input/pages/02-authorsguide.md

 library CMS153_CQM version '2'
 ```

-The above declaration names the library with the identifier [.id]#CMS153_CQM# and specifies the version [.lit]#'2'#.
+The above declaration names the library with the identifier <span class="id">CMS153_CQM</span> and specifies the version <span class="lit">'2'</span>.

-A syntax diagram of the [.kw]#library# declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#libraryDefinition).
+A syntax diagram of the <span class="kw">library</span> declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#libraryDefinition).

 ### Data Models

-A CQL library can reference zero or more data models with [.kw]#using# declarations.
+A CQL library can reference zero or more data models with <span class="kw">using</span> declarations.
 These data models define the structures that can be used within retrieve expressions in the library.

 For more information on how these data models are used, see the <<Retrieve>> section.